richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 removed from the Internet-Drafts directory.

-An official summary of standards actions completed and pending shall appear in each issue of the Internet Society's newsletter.
+An official summary of standards actions completed and pending shall appear in each issue of ISOC's newsletter.
 This shall constitute the "publication of record" for Internet standards actions.